Brand awareness metrics you should track

 5. The share of voice

-And finally, the last metric when it comes to measuring brand awareness campaign — the share of voice.
+And finally one of the most important metrics when it comes to brand awareness strategies — the share of voice.

 I’d call the share of voice an auxiliary metric when it comes to measuring brand awareness.